 Orma.

-The orma people are considered to be one the tribes and a group of people who have their stay around the shimba hills.
-In addition, these Orma people are famously known for their nomadic lifestyle and cattle herding hence ranking them to be good pastoralists.
+The orma people are considered to be one of the tribes and a group of people who have their stay around the shimba hills.
+In addition, these Orma people are famously known for their nomadic lifestyle and cattle herding, hence ranking them as good pastoralists.

 Swahili.

-The coastal region together with the shimba hills both have a significant Swahili population and this Swahili culture is a fusion of African, Indian influences, and Arabs.
+The coastal region, along with the Shimba Hills, has a significant Swahili population, and this Swahili culture is a fusion of African, Indian, and Arab influences.
 Therefore, the Swahili people are known for their distinct language and their traditional coastal cuisine, which includes pilau and biryani, which are seen as their favorite food.

 Mijikenda.

-The Mijikenda is known to be a term that is a collective to over nine distinct ethnic groups such as; the Digo, the Chonyi, Giriama, Duruma people and all these have a presence in the shimba hills region.
-However, the unique thing about these is that each group has its own customs and traditions, have a strong sense of cultural identity and only share the Bantu heritage.What are the Tribes in Shimba Hills?
+The term “Mijikenda” refers to a collective of over nine distinct ethnic groups, including the Digo, Chonyi, Giriama, and Duruma people, all of which have a presence in the Shimba Hills region.
+However, what is unique about these groups is that each one has its own customs and traditions, a strong sense of cultural identity, and shares only the Bantu heritage.What are the Tribes in Shimba Hills?

 Kauma.

-The Kauma people are famously known for their unique language, which is known as “Kauma” and because of their unique cultural practices.
-More so, the Kauma people are considered one of the smaller ethnic groups found around this area and they base on farming and small-scale trade to earn a living.
+The Kauma people are famously known for their unique language, which is known as “Kauma,” and because of their unique cultural practices.
+Moreover, the Kauma people are considered one of the smaller ethnic groups found around this area and they rely on farming and small-scale trade to earn a living.

 Digo.

-The Digo people are considered the largest ethnic group that are found in Shimba hills and they are primarily inhabit around the coastal areas of Kenya without excluding shimba hills.
-More so, the digo people are well known for their vibrant culture, intricate woodcarvings, and traditional music for example; they always entertain their visitors with the traditional dance performances and sing their folk songs, which are always exciting to watch and listen.
-The digo people participate mostly into farming and fishing, which act as essentials for their livelihoods.
+The Digo people are considered the largest ethnic group that is found in Shimba hills and they primarily inhabit the coastal areas of Kenya without excluding shimba hills.
+Moreover, the digo people are well known for their vibrant culture, intricate woodcarvings, and traditional music for example; they always entertain their visitors with the traditional dance performances and sing their folk songs, which are always exciting to watch and listen to.
+The digo people participate mostly in farming and fishing, which act as essentials for their livelihoods.
 In addition, it is noted that the social structure of these Digo people is organized around clans.

 Chonyi.

-The Chonyi people are found around the Northern part of Shimba hills and they are famously known for their traditional healing practices, which makes them have a strong sense of community and social cohesion.
-More so, the chonyi people are also usually primarily engaged in the subsistence agriculture.
+The Chonyi people are found around the northern part of Shimba Hills, and they are famously known for their traditional healing practices, which give them a strong sense of community and social cohesion.
+Moreover, the chonyi people are also usually primarily engaged in subsistence agriculture.

 In addition, apart from the above-mentioned tribes, there are many more other tribes that can be found in Shimba hills and interacting with these local people of different tribes is always a great experience.
-Therefore, some of these other tribes include; the Duruma people who are agriculturists and grow crops like; millet, cassava and maize, the Rabai people who are well known for their good skills in pottery and basket weaving the Giriama people, the Kamba and many others.
+Therefore, some of these other tribes include the Duruma people, who are agriculturists and grow crops like millet, cassava, and maize; the Rabai people, who are well known for their skills in pottery and basket weaving; the Giriama people; the Kamba; and many others.

 book a gorilla trip